There are now 3 possible online modes for units:

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) lectorial participation; (2) research essay; and (3) in-class exercise.
+Indicative assessments in this unit are as follows: (1) online quiz; (2) critical reflection; and (3) research proposal and essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)